RTM-Hacks/TextWarp/syntax.md

-TextWarp
+『🔠』 •  TextWarp

-Main file / background (main.tw)
+• Main file / Background (main.tw)
-Each sprite has a folder, and file (sprite.tw)
+• Each Sprite has a Folder, and File (sprite.tw)
-Has both a console and visual output
+• Has both a console and visual output
-Has the same syntax as python
+• Has the same syntax as Python
-Compatible with python files in console
+• Compatible with Python files in console

-Syntax:
+『🔢』 •  Syntax:

-Literally python syntax
+• Same as Python

-File structure:
+『🗂️』 •  File Structure:

-Main.tw
+main.tw
 sprite_name.tw
 /assets
 /assets/main/
 /assets/main/sounds/sound.extension
 /assets/main/costumes/costume.extension
 /assets/sprite_name/costumes/costume.png

-Etc
+etc.

-Visual Commands:
+『🧩』 •  Visual Commands:

-From Scratch:
+『🐱』 •  From Scratch:

-Motion (n/a in main.tw because the background can’t move):
+• Motion (N/A in main.tw because the background can’t move):

 Move(steps)
 Turn(degrees)
-Goto(sprite, mouse, random position)
+GoTo(sprite, mouse, random position)
-Goto(x,y)
+GoTo(x,y)
-Glide(seconds)(sprite, mouse, random position, x, y, x and y) pointat(sprite, mouse, random position, direction) ChangeChord(x or y)(amount)
+Glide(seconds)(sprite, mouse, random position, x, y, x and y) PointAt(sprite, mouse, random position, direction) ChangeChord(x or y)(amount)
-SetChord(x, y or x and y)(x, y or x and y) Edgebounce(true, false)
+SetChord(x, y or x and y)(x, y or x and y) EdgeBounce(true, false)
 RotationStyle(idek lol)

-Looks:
+• Looks:

-say(“text”)(seconds)
-think(“text”)(seconds)
-Costume(name)
-Nextcostume()
-Backdrop(name)
+Say(“text”)(seconds)
+Think(“text”)(seconds)
+Costume(name) (N/A in main.tw because the background doesn’t have costumes it has backdrops) NextCostume() (N/A in main.tw because the background doesn’t have costumes it has backdrops) Backdrop(name)
 BackdropWait()
 Nextbackdrop()
-Changesize(amount)
+ChangeSize(amount)
 Size(%)
 Show()
 Hide()
-Layer(front, back) or (- amount) or (+ amount) or (layernumber)
+Layer(front, back) or (- amount) or (+ amount) or (layernumber) (N/A in main.tw because the background is the background)

-Sound:
+• Sound:

 I’m going to do sound differently, scratch sound sucks

-Events:
+• Events:

-OnStart()
-OnKey()
-OnClick()
-OnBackdrop()
-When()
-OnMessage()

-SendMessage()
-SendMessageWait()
+OnStart(code)
+OnKey(key)(code)
+OnClick(code)
+OnBackdrop(backdrop)(code)
+When(thing)(code)
+OnMessage(message)(code)

+SendMessage(message)
+SendMessageWait(message)

-Control:
+• Control:

 Wait(seconds)
 Repeat(amount)(code)
 Forever(code)
 If()(then)(else)
 WaitUntil()
-Repeatuntil()(code)
+RepeatUntil()(code)
 StopScript()
 Kill()

 WhenClone(code)
 CreateClone()
 DeleteClone()

-Sensing:
+• Sensing:

 Ask(“text”) will be made obsolete by my new text functionality DragMode(1 or 0)
 Timer(stop) or (start) or (reset)

-Variables:
+• Variables:

 Set(variable)(value)
 Change(variable)(value)

 ShowVar(variable) will be made obsolete by my new text functionality HideVar(variable) will be made obsolete by my new text functionality

-Lists:
+• Lists:

 ListAdd(thing)(list)
 ListDelete(all, or thing)(list)
 ListInsert(thing)(at)(list)
 ListReplace(thing)(thing)(list)

 Showlist(list) will be made obsolete by my new text functionality Hidelist(list) will be made obsolete by my new text functionality

-Custom Blocks:
+• Custom Blocks:

-Just functions lol
+Functions

-From TurboWarp:
+『🏎️』 •  From TurboWarp:

-New Visual commands:
+『🎨』 •  New Visual Commands:

-Console Commands (Literally compatible with python):
+『⌨️』 •  Console Commands (Compatible with Python):

-Python Built In Commands:
+『🐍』 •  Python Built In Commands:

 abs()
 all()